 Yolanda has performed across North America and Europe including solos with the Montreal Symphony Orchestra, L'Orchestre Métropolitain, the Youth Orchestra of the Americas and the London Mozart Players.
 She has appeared in festivals including the Montreal Chamber Music Festival, the Ottawa Chamberfest, Toronto Summer Music Festival, the BBC Proms and the International Musicians’ Seminar Prussia Cove.
 Yolanda’s performances have been broadcast on CBC Radio 2, ICI Musique as well as on BBC Radio 3.
 A devoted chamber musician, Yolanda has collaborated with Pinchas Zukerman, Menahem Pressler and Levon Chilingirian.

 She is the recipient of numerous awards and scholarships, most recently winning the 2017 Isabel Overton Bader Violin Competition.
+A laureate of the 2015 Canada Council of the Arts Musical Instrument Bank Competition, Yolanda was generously loaned the 1700 Taft Stradivari violin.
 She is the recipient of Canada Council’s Virginia Parker Award (2015) as well as the grand prize at the OSM Standard Life Competition (2013) and best performed work by a Canadian composer.
 She is also a three-time recipient of the Sylva Gelber Career Development Award.

 Yolanda is passionate about her role in engaging music in the community in Canada and abroad.
 She has performed and presented workshops in schools, carparks, long-term care facilities, hospitals and airports.
 Yolanda has worked with young people through the Multi-Story Orchestra’s school concerts in South London, with the East London Youth Orchestra and with the Youth of the Americas.